-There's a series of photographs that are broadly available on the internet called The Faces of Methamphetamine.
+There’s a series of photographs that are broadly available on the internet called The Faces of Meth.
 These photos show plainly, shockingly, appallingly, the utter destruction wreaked by the street drug methamphetamine.

 Each part of the series is comprised of two mug shots of the same person, some months or a few years apart.
 Between the first and the second of one pair of photos, a beautiful brown-eyed woman ages 20 years and becomes haggard and scarred.
 But the time lapse between the two photos is actually a short three years five months.
 In another pair of images, a confused but robust man segues into a wreck, eyes barely open, his face covered with sores.

 All street drugs are poisons, all have toxic effects and many are processed with toxic chemicals not intended for human consumption.
 But methamphetamine is particularly harsh in its mental and physical effects.
 It is more quickly addictive than most other drugs and creates severe emotional and mental damage.
 After prolonged or heavy use, it is common for methamphetamine users to become aggressive and paranoid, sometimes even violent.